rebeccatraceyt/bake-it-til-you-make-it/README.md

 - **More Community Capabilities**
      - A feature that would allow users to share ideas and help other users on the site, creating a more dynamically involved community focus.
-     - This idea was in the original plans but the developer chose to scale the scope down, excluding this feature, as they knew their present capabilities would give it the justice the feature deserved.
+     - This idea was in the original plans but the developer chose to scale the scope down, excluding this feature, as they knew their present capabilities would not give it the justice the feature deserved.

 - **Email Verification**
      - A feature that would allow for the developer to send an automated email to users on registration, verifying their email and account.